 This switch is used in inference algorithm for sequential statistical prediction of characters of value being retrieved.
-Statistical table with the most promising character values is being built based on items given in txt/common-outputs.txt combined with the knowledge of current enumeration used.
+Based on items given in txt/common-outputs.txt together with the knowledge of current enumeration used statistical table with the most promising values is being built.
 In case that the value can be found among the common output values, as the process progresses, subsequent character tables are being narrowed more and more.
 If used in combination with retrieval of common DBMS entities, as with system table names and privileges, speed up is significant.
 Of course, you can edit the common outputs file according to your needs if, for instance, you notice common patterns in database table names or similar.